 Gold Coast Waterfalls

 The Gold Coast Hinterland is famous for its waterfalls, some of which are good for swimming.
-Not that I have visited any but the Hinterland is definitely on my get-there-soon list.
+Sadly I have not visited any myself yet but the Hinterland is definitely on my get-there-soon list.

 In the meantime, check out this article from Destination Gold Coast: Five Gold Coast Hinterland Waterfalls